 Eligibility Criteria

-Below are the key eligibility requirements for the K-1 Fiancé Visa, the K-3 Spouse Visa, and the CR-1/IR-1 marriage-based immigrant visa:
+Below are the key eligibility requirements for the K-1 Fiancé Visa, the K-3 Nonimmigrant Spouse Visa, and the CR-1/IR-1 marriage-based immigrant visa:

 K-1 fiancé visa: